How Much Vitamin D Should You Take During Pregnancy?

 If you keep up with health and nutrition, chances are you’ve heard of the various benefits that vitamin D supplementation can offer.
 With so many sources and conflicting information, it can be difficult to sort fact from fiction.
-Let’s evaluate vitamin D as it relates to pregnancy—how much, how often, and can there ever be too much?!
+There are many vitamins and supplements that can increase your chances of pregnancy, from folate to CoQ10, though few people are aware of the importance of vitamin D. Let’s evaluate vitamin D as it relates to pregnancy—how much, how often, and can there ever be too much?!

 Vitamin D is a fat-soluble vitamin which means it is absorbed with dietary fats and is stored in fatty tissues of the body.
 Its role is to promote absorption of calcium from the gastrointestinal tract and facilitate normal bone development and growth.
 Various studies have also shown potential benefits including reduced autoimmune disease and hypertensive disorders.

 Vitamin D is safe and recommended during pregnancy.
-And while multiple studies conclude that vitamin D is safe in pregnancy, the ideal dosage, however, is a little less clear.
-Studies have reported that vitamin D is not only safe, but beneficial—especially for those with vitamin D deficiency and those with higher risks for pregnancy complications.
+While multiple studies conclude that vitamin D is safe in pregnancy, the ideal dosage is a little less clear.
+Studies have reported that vitamin D is not only safe but beneficial—especially for those with vitamin D deficiency and those with higher risks for pregnancy complications.

 Since vitamin D is essential for various bodily functions, it's important to understand the best ways to achieve adequate levels.
 Vitamin D—also known as the “sunshine vitamin”—is synthesized in the skin during sun exposure, thus it's important to allow for at least eight to ten minutes of direct sun exposure daily.
 During this time, it's best to limit sunscreen to ensure optimal vitamin D production.